hazalsenturk/linking_cell_types_to_brain_phenotypes/README.md

       - `g1000_eur.fam`, md5sum = `6935b96c7e6f2a8f6122a049969bd0b8`
       - `g1000_eur.synonyms`, md5sum = `2807fd31bf0e92685c63629dc49b6574`
     - Put these 5 files in a directory called `aux` to use when running MAGMA

+> [!IMPORTANT]
+> Ensure Data Compatibility.
+Please confirm the following items:
+> 1. The summary statistics are from a single population that matches MAGMA's auxiliary data.
+> 2. The summary statistics are the same genome build as MAGMA's auxiliary files.
+> 3. If the summary statistics do not contain a SNP ID column, obtain the SNP IDs from the chromosomal and base pair positions using a reference file of the same genome build.

 ## Get MAGMA Inputs
 Follow the following steps: